-As a student in the MAT program, you benefit from small, personal classes with a student-faculty ratio of 8:1.
-Student experiences include but are not limited to cupping, Graston techniques, mental health first aid training, grant writing, performance enhancement training, and therapeutic communication training.
+You benefit from small, personal classes with a student-faculty ratio of 8:1.
+Your student experiences include but are not limited to cupping, Graston techniques, mental health first-aid training, grant writing, performance enhancement training, and therapeutic communication training.

 Through broad-based professional preparation combined with close collaboration with professors and progressive clinical experiences, you’ll graduate from the program with the knowledge, skills and experience to take the national Board of Certification (BOC) exam to become a certified athletic trainer.

 Apply today.
-Applications reviewed as they are received.
+Applications for our MAT program are reviewed as they are received.

 |Academic Year||Number of Students||Pass Rate on 1st Attempt||Overall Pass Rate (2 or more attempts)|